Car Sputters When Accelerating + Check Engine Light

 4. Airflow or sensor issue

-If the engine computer is getting inaccurate airflow information, throttle response can feel uneven and the car may sputter during takeoff or mid-range acceleration.
+If the engine computer is getting inaccurate airflow information, throttle response can feel unstable and the car may start to sputter during takeoff or mid-range acceleration.

 5. Catalytic converter or exhaust restriction